Rose Hill, Oxfordshire

 Rose Hill is a residential area, with some housing that has been council-owned, on the southern outskirts of Oxford, England.
-According to the 2001 Census, the population of Rose Hill and the adjoining village of Iffley was 4,667.
+According to the 2021 Census, the population of Rose Hill and the adjoining village of Iffley was 7,100, with 4,000 living within Rose Hill.

 Location

 The residential estate of Rose Hill is largely to the west of the road of the same name.
 The road is part of a historic route from Oxford to London via Henley, running parallel to the river Isis (the name of the Thames in Oxford).
 The centre of Rose Hill estate is the Oval, a large expanse of grass in the centre of a turning circle.
 On the Oval is Rose Hill Primary School (formerly Rose Hill First).
-Adjacent to the Primary School is the Rose Hill Community Centre, formally opened in 2016.
+Adjacent to the Primary School is the Rose Hill Community Centre, formally opened in 2016 costing £5 million.
 A focal point of the road of Rose Hill is a small landscaped triangle adjacent to a row of shops built in the 1940s that have a part-timbered Tudor style facade.

 Origin

 The toponym Rose Hill, the name of the road that is a stretch of the A4158, is derived from the name of an old farmer's cottage on the A4158.
 Prior to the building of the present buildings between the A4158 and Lamborne Road, the land was used primarily for agriculture.
-The area between the road of Rose Hill and Annesley Road includes the site of a Roman pottery.
+The area between Rose Hill and Annesley Road contains the site of a Roman pottery.
 Some specimens of the pots are in the Ashmolean Museum.

 The oldest homes on the residential estate were built between 1936 and 1939 to house people from the dilapidated slum dwelling around Jericho and St. Ebbes.
 Much of this housing was designed by George C Robb (1903–80), Chief Housing Assistant to the City Engineer's Department of Oxford City Council between 1938 and 1941.
 Many of the streets are named after local councillors and national politicians.
 The most notable of these is Asquith Road, named after the UK Prime Minister and Earl of Oxford H. H. Asquith.

-After the Second World War, Orlit and Self-Built homes were built in the 1950s and 60s to meet the then pressing need for accommodation, particularly for factory workers at Morris Motors LImited factory in nearby Cowley.
+After the Second World War, Orlit and Self-Built homes were built in the 1950s and 60s to meet the then pressing need for accommodation, particularly for factory workers at Morris Motors Limited factory in nearby Cowley.
 The author of The Changing Faces of Rose Hill noted that "a second Rose Hill grew up to the south".
 Iffley and Church Cowley, at either end of old Rose Hill, are both ancient 'Domesday Book' villages, therefore dating from before 1087, and no doubt the fields on which Old Rose Hill now stands, were criss-crossed with paths that for a thousand years have taken people from Old Iffley to Old Cowley.